 - Very poor nutrition

-- Too little vitamin D, resulting in rickets (childhood) or osteomalacia (adult)
+- Too little vitamin D, resulting in bone problems such as rickets (childhood) or osteomalacia (adult)

 Other risks with having blood drawn are slight but may include: